The Suffering (video game): Reception

-GameSpy's David Hodgson scored the PlayStation 2 and Xbox versions 3 out of 5, calling the game "Oz meets Clive Barker, drenched in the entrails of Stephen King.
+GameSpys David Hodgson scored the PlayStation 2 and Xbox versions 3 out of 5, calling the game "Oz meets Clive Barker, drenched in the entrails of Stephen King.
 It's survival-horror with swears.
 It's the proof the ESRB is kidding Congress with the non-existent "Adults Only" rating.
 It's offensive, psyche-damaging, brutal, makes no sense, and is unforgiving and violent.
 And damn good fun."
 Scott Osborne scored the PC version 4 out of 5, writing "The Suffering offers a smooth blend of survival horror and shooter action."
 Of the PC port, he wrote "you'll find a few bugs, clipping problems, and occasional clunky moments when a character's important dialogue is interrupted by that of a scripted event, creating an audio muddle.
 It's a shame The Suffering didn't receive a bit more polishing and a major graphics upgrade for the PC.
 Still, with its well-designed levels, fluid pacing, and hyper-violent combat in eerie locales, The Suffering is a fun way to safely tap into your dark side."

 Game Informers Jeremy Zoss scored the PlayStation 2 and Xbox versions 8.25 out of 10, writing "if titles like Fatal Frame represent the psychological end of horror gaming, then The Suffering is the equivalent of a splatter flick."
 He concluded "while I have many positive things to say about this title, I cannot stress enough that it's not for everyone.
 Like a Friday the 13th movie, I would hardly call this game scary; it lacks the claustrophobia and dread of a survival horror title.
 It is, however, filled with tons of gore, vulgarity, and offensive material [...]
 If you think Peter Jackson's true masterpiece is Dead Alive, you'll be right at home with The Suffering."

 IGNs Aaron Boulding scored the game 8.5 out of 10, giving the PlayStation 2 and Xbox versions an "Editor's Choice" award.
 He called it "a great game, not just a great horror game", writing "it succeeds as both a horrific thrill ride and fun action experience."
 He concluded "In a genre that's overrun with sequels and lame attempts at horror, The Suffering is a breath of fresh death rattle.
 The action is intense, the creatures are actually creepy, and the story does not shy away from truly macabre elements.
 One cannot say enough about the horrific world that's been created here.
 Everywhere you look, every little thing you do, has been placed there to ratchet up the suspense and put you in an eerie state of mind."